This post contains an overview of GED® class locations and testing sites in the Amarillo region.

 There are many online schools and campus-based colleges that now offer HSE courses online.
 When you are choosing the ideal one, check and find out whether they offer the course on a fixed or have a flexible schedule.
 Some classes require you to be online at set times of the day or evening while others are more flexible.
 You may also be fascinated by the free practice tests that are offered on this website.

 The HSE program is meant to help men and women who don’t have a high school diploma obtain a comparable degree.
 The certificate that is handed out when someone passes the Texas HSE diploma is recognized as an equivalency of a high school diploma and accepted by nearly all government agencies, employers, and universities in the United States.

 Check out this to see if you qualify: HSE testing in Texas and take also a look at his page that has links to all US HSE prep facilities.
 There is NO online HSE testing option.
 You are required to appear in person at an official Texas HSE testing site.

-In March 2016, the GED passing score was lowered from 150 to 145.
+Two years after the introduction of the latest GED test edition, the passing score was lowered from 150 to 145.
 You can read all about this decision in this GED Passing Score News post.
 HiSET and TASC are scored in their own way and can be done on-paper and on-computer while the GED is fully computerized.

 Go to GED.com to find all sorts of useful information and registering and scheduling can all be done here online.
 Create your account at MyGED for registration and scheduling your test appointments.
 With the GED program, you have the liberty to schedule (and pay) one test whenever you think you are all set for that part.
 Your scores stand for two years.
 MyGED gives you, additionally, a ton of information about career possibilities, education options at colleges and universities, and so much more.